wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-deploy-direct-routing/includes/6-deploy-maintain-survivable-branch-appliance.md

 - Supported account types = Account in this organizational directory only.

-- The Web Redirect Uri = [https://login.microsoftonline.com/common/oauth2/nativeclient](https://login.microsoftonline.com/common/oauth2/nativeclient).
+- The Web Redirect Uri is https://login.microsoftonline.com/common/oauth2/nativeclient.

 - Implicit grant tokens = Access tokens and ID tokens.